Anxiety & Mental Health

 In Tampa's high-energy environment, productivity anxiety is real.
 Learn to recognize when your hustle is actually anxiety wearing a productivity costume—and what to do about it.

 High functioning anxiety doesn’t look like anxiety.
 You’re showing up, delivering, keeping it together — at least from the outside.
 The problem is the engine running all of it isn’t ambition.
 It’s dread.
+Understanding anxiety disguised as productivity is what brings many people to therapy.

-What high functioning anxiety actually is
+What high functioning anxiety actually is and Anxiety And Productivity and Anxiety Disguised As Productivity

 The same nervous system response that makes some people freeze makes others accelerate.
 Work harder, stay busier, keep moving so nothing catches up.
 Anxiety doesn’t always look like avoidance or panic — sometimes it looks like the most productive person in the room.